Gearing-class destroyer: Design

 The first ship was laid down in August 1944, while the last was launched in March 1946.
-In that time the United States produced 98 Gearing-class destroyers.
+In that time, the United States produced 98 Gearing-class destroyers.
 The Gearing class was a seemingly minor improvement of the Allen M. Sumner class, built from 1943 until 1945.
-The main differences were that the Gearings were 14 ft longer in the midship section, allowing for increased fuel tankage for greater range, an important consideration in Pacific War.
-More importantly in the long run, the increased size of the Gearings made them much more suitable for upgrades than the Allen M. Sumners, as seen in the wartime radar picket subclass, the 1950s radar picket destroyer (DDR) and escort destroyer (DDE) conversions, and the Fleet Rehabilitation and Modernization (FRAM) conversions 1960-1965.
+The main differences were that the Gearing ships were 14 ft longer in the midship section, allowing for increased fuel storage for greater range, an important consideration in the Pacific War.
+More importantly in the long run, their increased size made them much more suitable for upgrades than the Allen M. Sumner class, as seen in the wartime radar picket subclass, the 1950s radar picket destroyer (DDR) and escort destroyer (DDE) conversions, and the fleet rehabilitation and modernization (FRAM) conversions 1960-1965.
 As designed, the Gearing class's armament was identical to that on the Allen M. Sumner class.
 Three twin 5 in/38 caliber Mark 38 dual purpose (DP) mounts constituted the main battery.
-The 5-inch guns were guided by a Mark 37 Gun Fire Control System with a Mark 25 fire control radar linked by a Mark 1A Fire Control Computer stabilized by a Mark 6 8,500 rpm gyro.
-This fire control system provided effective long-range anti-aircraft (AA) or anti-surface fire.
-Twelve 40 mm Bofors guns in two quad and two twin mounts and 11 20 mm Oerlikon cannons in single mounts were also equipped.
-The initial design retained the Allen M. Sumner class's heavy torpedo armament of ten 21 in torpedo tubes in two quintuple mounts, firing the Mark 15 torpedo.
-As the threat from kamikaze aircraft mounted in 1945, and with few remaining Japanese warships to use torpedoes on, most of the class had the aft quintuple 21-inch tube mounts replaced by an additional 40 mm quadruple mount (prior to completion on later ships) for 16 total 40 mm guns.
+The 5-inch guns were guided by a Mark 37 Gun fire-control system with a Mark 25 fire-control radar linked by a Mark 1A fire control computer stabilized by a Mark 6 8,500 rpm gyroscope.
+This fire-control system provided effective long-range antiaircraft (AA) or antisurface fire.
+Twelve 40 mm Bofors guns in two quadruple and two twin mounts and 11 20 mm Oerlikon cannons in single mounts were also equipped.
+The initial design retained the Allen M. Sumner class's heavy torpedo armament of 10 21 in torpedo tubes in two quintuple mounts, firing the Mark 15 torpedo.
+As the threat from kamikaze aircraft mounted in 1945, and with few remaining Japanese warships on which to use torpedoes, most of the class had the aft quintuple 21-inch tube mounts replaced by an additional 40 mm quadruple mount (prior to completion on later ships) for 16 total 40 mm guns.
 Twenty-four ships (DD-742, DD743, 805-808, 829, 831-835, and 874-883) were ordered without torpedo tubes to allow for radar picket equipment; these were redesignated as DDRs in 1948.